okapigirl/alternate-timeline-sawyer-elin/sawyer-age-17-18.md

 - Have adult emotional clarity
 - Explain his behavior as insight (he's just living it)
 - Understand his wounds intellectually (carrying them, not analyzing them)
+- Separate physical arousal from emotional connection (they're tangled, he hasn't learned they can exist independently)
+- Be fully comfortable with his body's responses (shame/worry it'll make things weird)
+- Trust that physical want doesn't mean he's "using" her or being like the guys she's avoiding

 ### Voice & Tone
 - Clipped when thinking